openid/OpenYOLO-Spec/android/introduction.md

 Background Broadcast Query (BBQ) protocol, which is used to perform the initial step of requesting credentials from installed providers.

-Hint and save requests are simpler, as there is no need to interact with multiple credential providers.
-For these operations, an Intent is simply constructed for a credential provider, with the hint or save request carried as a binary protocol buffer via an intent extra.
-This does, however, leave the problem of deciding _which_ credential provider these requests should be sent to.
+Hint, save and delete requests are simpler, as there is no need to interact with multiple credential providers.
+For these operations, an Intent is simply constructed for a credential provider, with the request message carried as a binary protocol buffer via an intent extra.

 ## Discovering installed providers